-When planting crops the time involved will take longer as each individual plant needs to be planted into it’s own hole.
+When planting crops, the time involved will take longer as each individual plant needs to be planted into its own hole.

 It’s Hot To Work On And Slippery

-Reflected heat can also make it uncomfortable to work on and around.
+The reflected heat can also make it uncomfortable to work on and around.
 Consider performing any work early in the morning or late in the day.

 Before The Plants Are Established, It’s A Bit Of Work To Keep The Plastic Down.

-When laying sheeting and waiting for plants to become established make sure the plastic stays securely in place.
+When laying sheeting and waiting for plants to become established, make sure the plastic stays securely in place.

-Place bricks, large rocks or concrete blocks on the edge to keep the wind from getting under the plastic.
+Place bricks, large rocks, or concrete blocks on the edge to keep the wind from getting under the plastic.